A Log PSS morphism with applications to Lagrangian embeddings: Complements of normal crossings divisors

 \begin{lem} Assume that Assumption (A1) holds.
 Then the moduli space $\mathcal{M}_{0,2}(M,\mathbf{D},\vec{\v}_I)^o$ is a smooth oriented manifold for generic $J \in \mathcal{J}(M,D)$.
 Moreover the map

 is proper. \end{lem} \begin{proof} Consider a sequence of curves with $ev_\infty \subset K$ for some compact set $K \subset X$.
 There is no sphere bubbling in non-trivial classes because the classes $A$ are indecomposable.
 As the evaluation $ev_\infty$ lies in $X$, it follows that the non-trivial component of the Gromov limit $u$ is $D_I$ regular and thus carries both distinguished marked points.
 Thus no bubbling can occur and it therefore follows that the map $ev_{\infty}$ is proper.
-The fact that the moduli space is smooth for generic $J$ is a standard Sard-Smale argument.
+The fact that the moduli space is smooth for generic $J$ follows from Lemma 6.7 of \cite{CieliebakMohnke}(we will review related arguments in \S \ref{section:transversality}).
 The orientation comes from the usual orientation on the moduli space $\mathcal{M}_{0,2}(M,\mathbf{D},\vec{\v}_I)$ arising from the fact that the Fredholm operator $D_u$ is homotopic to the operator $\bar{\partial}$ together with the fact that the $\mathbb{R}$ translations preserve this orientation. \end{proof}

 If $\Evo(u)$ is contained in $S_I \setminus \mathring{S}_I$, then because $u$ has intersection number zero with all of the divisors $D_j$ for $j \notin I$ then $u$ must be completely contained in $\D$ and hence $ev_{\infty}(u) \in \D$ as well.
 Therefore we have an evaluation